auraphp/Aura.View/README.md

     $e = $this->getHelper('escape');
     echo $e($this->var);

-We can add multiple data properties at once using `addData()` (this will merge new values with the existing ones).
+We can add multiple data properties at once, merging new values with existing ones, by using `addData()`.

     <?php
     // business logic